 I’m Tessonja Odette, a young mother living in Seattle.
 And by young, I mean 30-something.
 It’s the new 20, right?
 I have been writing fiction since I was a child.
 My wild imagination, my love for magical things, and my fascination with the great unknown led my writing into the realm of fantasy.

 My debut novel, Shadows of Lela, is book one in The Lela Trilogy.
 This YA fantasy features strong female characters, swooth-worthy romance, epic magic, and unicorns.
-It is available on Amazon as an ebook and paperback.
+It is available on Amazon as an ebook and on most online retailers in paperback.
 Read more about it here.

 In addition to writing, I am a multi-passionate creative with a ton of artistic hobbies.
 I believe in the importance of following your joy, and hope to inspire others to live their dreams.